 Chivalry is dead and it's awesome!

-Since the beginning of superherodom, women have been mostly relegated to being the damsels in distress, so helpless the heroes are constantly saving them from goons, evil villains and scary spider.
-Even Ultron had some eye-rollingly damsel-ish moments with Black Widow.
+Since the beginning of superherodom, women have been mostly relegated to being the damsels in distress, so helpless the heroes are constantly saving them from goons, evil villains and scary spiders.
+Even Ultron had some eye-rollingly damsel-ish moments with Black Widow, who is a freakin' assassin.
 But in Infinity War, sisters are saving themselves and then some.
 With the universe at stake, the women--from Okoye to Gamora to Scarlet Witch--are getting shit done, and it's fantastic to see.
 Now if only Marvel would get rolling on that Valkyrie and Okoye movie.

 Real talk: I have no interest in Dr. Strange and his bizarre Fantasia cape, so I was mostly unfamiliar with star Benedict Cumberbatch's character was American.
 To say it was jarring to see that uniquely handsome man in that bizarre wizarding wear speaking with an American accent was an understatement.
 It freaked me out more than Thanos' ashy lavender complexion and chin wrinkles.